SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 This view returns the assigned 'final' geologic unit to the particular interval.
 The units descriptive text is included.

+#### V_SYS_DIFA_CMP

+Returns the assigned geologic unit and unit code (from D_INTERVAL_FORM_ASSIGN) for each interval from the variety of geologic models under examination; this currently includes CM2004, YT32011, WB2018 and WB2021

 #### V_SYS_DOC_REPLIB_ENTRY